AxonIQ/reference-guide/axon-framework/events/event-serialization.md

 Serializers come in several flavors in the Axon Framework and are used for a variety of subjects.
 Currently you can choose between the `XStreamSerializer`, `JacksonSerializer` and `JavaSerializer` to serialize messages \(commands/queries/events\), tokens, snapshots and sagas in an Axon application.

-As there are several objects to be serialized, it is typically desired to tune which serializer handles which object.
-To that end, the `Configuration` API allows you to define a default, message and event serializers, which lead to the following object-serialization break down:
+As there are several objects to be serialized, it is typically desired to chose which serializer handles which object.
+To that end, the `Configuration` API allows you to define default, message and event serializers, which lead to the following object-serialization break down:

 1. The Event `Serializer` is in charge of de-/serializing event messages.
    Events are typically stored in an event store for a long period of time.